jg-rp/python-liquid2/docs/migration.md

 # Migration guide

 When compared to [Python Liquid version 1](https://github.com/jg-rp/liquid), Liquid2 changes both the Python API **and** Liquid syntax and features.
-Liquid2's default syntax and semantics is backwards compatible with version 1 and Shopify/Liquid, mostly.
+Liquid2's default syntax and semantics are backwards compatible with version 1 and Shopify/Liquid, mostly.

 ## Approach to compatibility and stability